harshshah315/figma/README.md

 # figma
-This contains my work on the figma which includes the Lo-Fi prototyping and a basic UI for a food ordering app.
+This contains my work on the Figma and which I am currently learning